-If the income protection policy is funded completely by employee salary reductions pursuant to IRC §125 Cafeteria Plan, all the sick pay is reportable as an addition to employee wages.
-The proration based on employer-paid and employee-paid amounts does not apply since the reduced amount paid to the insurance company is considered employer money.
+If the income protection policy is funded completely by employee salary reductions (pursuant to IRC §125 Cafeteria Plan), all the sick pay is reportable as an addition to employee wages.
+The proration based on employer-paid and employee-paid amounts does not apply since the reduced amount paid to the insurance company is considered the employer's money.